vchrombie/grimoirelab-tutorial/docs/dashboards/add.md

 **Note: You need to be logged in to perform this action**

-You can learn more about the different accesses and the permissions associated with them in the [Private and Public Access](docs/dashboards/access) section
+You can learn more about the different accesses and the permissions associated with them in the [Private and Public Access](docs/dashboards/access) section.